Entry to Te Ōhanga Mataora: Bachelor of Health Sciences Māori Nursing is open to applicants who meet the following requirements:

 Suitability entry requirements

-Attend an interview to determine:
+Attend an information session or interview to determine:

 - How prepared you are to undertake tertiary study